tornadoweb/tornado/docs/releases/next.rst

 ^^^^^^^^^^

-* The ``callback`` argument to many asynchronous methods is now optional, and these methods return a `~concurrent.futures.Future`.
+* The ``callback`` argument to many asynchronous methods is now optional, and these methods return a `.Future`.
 The `tornado.gen` module now understands ``Futures``, and these methods can be used directly without a `.gen.Task` wrapper.
 * New function `.IOLoop.current` returns the `.IOLoop` that is running on the current thread (as opposed to `.IOLoop.instance`, which returns a specific thread's (usually the main thread's) IOLoop.